 Whey works best

-Whey protein is the best kind you can buy, because of its high bioavailability, which means your body can utilize it best.
-If you’re vegan or lactose intolerant, there are also many plant proteins you can try, including hemp, pea, and brown rice.
+Whey protein is regarded as the best type of protein powder because of its high bioavailability, which means your body can metabolise and use the nutrients nice and quick.
+If you are vegan or lactose intolerant, there are also many plant proteins you can try, including hemp, pea, and brown rice.

 Read the labels